-- 1) Masters' Degree in Education; - 2) Experience with budgets, budget amendments, budget changes; - 3) Experience with supervision of instruction/programs;
+Masters' Degree in Education;

+2) Experience with budgets, budget amendments, budget changes;

+Experience with supervision of instruction/programs;

-- 4) Experience with using data to identify whether research-based and vertically aligned program is effectively meeting campus, state and local standards and goals; - 5) Experience with analyzing data and teaching staff to analyze formative, interim, and summative assessment data and use results to inform and differentiate instruction in order to meet the academic needs of individual students; - 6) Experience with planning for and ensuring that all technical assistance from SIRC and other support agencies is on target, intense, laser-like, and precise according to campus needs; - 7) Experience with formative and summative assessment models, multiple observation-based assessments, etc and tools of high quality and which reflect the student-growth factors; and - 8) A deep understanding of the community served by the school. - 9) An administrator on the campus or a teacher leader.
+Experience with using data to identify whether research-based and vertically aligned program is effectively meeting campus, state and local standards and goals;

+Experience with analyzing data and teaching staff to analyze formative, interim, and summative assessment data and use results to inform and differentiate instruction in order to meet the academic needs of individual students;

+Experience with planning for and ensuring that all technical assistance from SIRC and other support agencies is on target, intense, laser-like, and precise according to campus needs;

+Experience with formative and summative assessment models, multiple observation-based assessments, etc. and tools of high 7) quality and which reflect the student-growth factors; and

+A deep understanding of the community served by the school.